Vitamin C and Niacinamide for Dark Spots – Which is better? Vitamin C and Niacinamide for Dark Spots – Which is better?

 • It can be slightly irritating for very sensitive skin, so start with a low concentration or consider niacinamide as a gentler option.

-• With consistent use, both vitamin C and niacinamide show visible improvements in 6-8 weeks approximately.
+• With consistent use, both niacinamide and vitamin C show visible improvements in approximately 6-8 weeks approximately.

 • Absolutely!
 Both vitamin C and niacinamide work best when paired with lightweight gel sunscreen to prevent further dark spots.